StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/great-schism-1054/_index.md

 {{< properties

-stags="Church organization | Church organization > Divisions"
+stags="Church organization | Church organization > Divisions | Church > Jesus is the head of the Church"

 >}}